joseeden/joeden/docs/Linux/Linux Notes/003-Files.md

 [eden@ip-172-31-19-144 ~]$ sudo rm -rf / --no-preserve-root
 ```

-It basically delete all commands, thus no command can be used
+It basically delete all commands, thus no command can be used,

 ```bash
 [eden@ip-172-31-19-144 ~]$ ls
 -bash: /bin/ls: No such file or directory